Leah Fullem, MHCDS, Board Chair

 Susan holds a PhD in Psychology from the University of Vermont, a Master of Science in Psychology from San Diego State University, received the Thomas J. Watson Fellowship for Research in Europe, and graduated with a Bachelor of Science in Psychology from Emory University.

-Tim Kenney is the CEO of PackageAware, whose services analyze open source vulnerabilities and license requirements.
+Tim Kenney is President and COO of SOOS, whose services analyze open source vulnerabilities and license requirements.
 Prior, he was CEO and founder of AI Certain, a deep learning company with patent pending technology that combines large N-dimensional data sets to solve intractable problems.

 Prior to founding AI Certain, Tim was the President and CTO of MyWebGrocer, an e-commerce and big data solutions vendor.
 Tim is the former VP and Global GM of Imaging Engineering at GE Healthcare IT where he managed 11 international R&D offices.
 Tim has more than 25 years of professional healthcare IT experience.